dblommesteijn/jp/README.md

 ### Usage

 This requires JP to be installed onto your system.
+Or you can run jp from the `scripts/` folder directly, but this is not recommended.

 **Create Project**